multimico/init/README.md

 # init

-Bootstrap Hooks for Host Initialisation
+cloud-init configuration for the initial phase of bootstrapping